mbjenson/CosmicFox/README.md

 - Tiles have textures.

 ## TileMap
-- The Tilemap uses a chunk and grid based system to manage placement of tiles.
+- The Tilemap uses a chunk and grid based system to manage placement/loading of the map.
 - The information for the map's data is stored in csv files.
 The csv files are read into memory when the corresponding level is loaded into the game.
-- The tilemap is made up of three layers of tiles. the first and second layer are the base layers and act like the floor and rug, so to speak.
-The third layer is an interactable layer and contains objects which the player can move around.
+- The tilemap is made up of three layers of tiles.
-- Each tilemap has logic which represents how the player interacts with the tile.
-For example a tile could be collidable, open-space, a door, etc.
 #### Rendering and Optimization
-- The bottom two layers of the tilemap are drawn to a 'render texture' that acts as a single sprite and can be displayed every frame with one draw instruction.
+- Each tile is dynamically drawn to a single texture which is drawn using a single draw call.
 It updates only when the player enters a new chunk.
 This greatly increased performance and allowed for seamless transition around the level.
-- The Culling distance was set to a one chunk radius around the player.
-So a 3x3 chunk area was drawn around the player.
-The interactable layer had a slightly smaller render distance to get maximum performance because those objects were drawn every frame.
+- The Level is culled at a set distance to only load the part of the world the player can see.

 ## Levels
-- The level class contains things like sounds, background image, a tilemap, enemy data, and more.
+- The level class contains the Tilemap, sounds, enemies, objectives and other things that make the world interactive.
-- It is the base class for the levels in the game.
-- levels, like tilemaps, uses a grid and chunk system.
 #### Rendering and Optimization
-- The level rendering process starts by drawing the background, the first two layers of the tilemap, then the interactable layer of the tilemap (3rd layer).
-The 3rd layer is drawn from the the interactive layer of objects contains stones, trees, enemies, and other objects the player can move around.
+- The level rendering function is in charge of drawing the tilemap, the player, and the enemies.
 - To make it appear as though the player is moving behind objects in the level, the player is drawn at the end of its respective row position.
 In other words, after a row of interactable objects are drawn, the current row being drawn is checked against the players row and the player is drawn if they match.
 - Entities are also drawn in this fasion.